scottlawsonbc/audio-reactive-led-strip/README.md

 # Demo

-See the new demo at: TBD
+See the new demo at: https://www.youtube.com/watch?v=7YLF-N0596I

-Join the Conversation on EasyProgramming at: TBD
+Join the Conversation on EasyProgramming at: https://www.easyprogramming.net/raspberrypi/audio_reactive_led.php

 You can also watch the old demo at the following URL.
 You can see just how much time the new implementation saves:
 [https://www.youtube.com/watch?v=vY4P0MU62X8](https://www.youtube.com/watch?v=vY4P0MU62X8)

 # Tutorial

 A full video tutorial can be found on YouTube at https://www.youtube.com/watch?v=7YLF-N0596I
 <a href="https://www.youtube.com/watch?v=7YLF-N0596I" target="_blank"><img src="https://raw.githubusercontent.com/naztronaut/dancyPi-audio-reactive-led/master/images/thumbnail.jpg" width="700px" alt="Audio Reactive LED Strip Tutorial"></a>

-More information on the tutorial can be found at https://www.easyprogramming.net/raspberrypi/audio_reactive_raspberry_pi_lights.php
+More information on the tutorial can be found at https://www.easyprogramming.net/raspberrypi/audio_reactive_led.php

 See the old tutorial on Branch [v1.0.0](../../tree/v1.0.0).